zenml-io/template-e2e-batch/README.md

-# 📜 ZenML Starter Project Template
+# 💫 ZenML End-to-End Tabular Training with Batch Predictions Project Template

 What would you need to get a quick understanding of the ZenML framework and start building your ML pipelines?
 The answer is a comprehensive project template